6.54. kink/io/FILE¶

 # => "error: cannot open to read: \"/no/such/file\""

-`open_to_scan` opens the file specified by `Path` as a `scanner`, with `Charset` as the charset of the file.
-The created scanner also supports `input` type.
+`open_to_scan` opens the file specified by `Path` as a character input stream.
+The result supports both `scanner` and `input` types.

 Config methods: